Applies to these roles: Author, Reporter, Admin

 Make sure you're adding closed captioning to your videos!

-We recommend recording narration directly in Rise or importing high-quality audio files.
+We recommend recording narration or voiceovers directly in Rise or importing high-quality audio files.
 Rise optimizes them for broadcasting without sacrificing sound quality, maintaining stereo tracks and creating two mono tracks if the original audio is mono.

 The maximum file size for each audio clip is 5 GB.